 Puppy is a good patient and held still while having his temperature taken.

 I created a free printable of an office visit form where the kids could write in their patient's information and treatment recommendations.
+Also check out this Story Box with Free Printables. .
 This is a great opportunity for kids to practice writing and reading.

 Get the free Vet's Office Printable by clicking here.

 We also had a bunny visit, and sadly, he needed a shot.

 The vet filled out the form with the diagnosis and treatment plan.